77ethers/NTERMCP/README.md

 - [License](#license)

 All of your AI development tools in one place.
-Desktop Commander puts all dev tools in one chat.
+NTERMCP puts all dev tools in one chat.
 Execute long-running terminal commands on your computer and manage processes through Model Context Protocol (MCP).
 Built on top of [MCP Filesystem Server](https://github.com/modelcontextprotocol/servers/tree/main/src/filesystem) to provide additional search and replace file editing capabilities.

 ## Features